Sattawat Sethakorn: Career

 At the age of 19, Sethakorn decided to move to Taiwan to develop his career further.
 He quickly improved his Chinese language abilities, only occasionally needing translation assistance in the course of his work.

 Personal life

 Sethakorn was born in Kanchanaburi.
-His maternal grandfather was of Teochew Chinese descent, while his other grandparents were native Thai people.
+His maternal grandfather was of Teochew Chinese descent and Taiwanese descent, while his other grandparents were native Thai people.
 His parents are schoolteachers.
 He has one sister, younger than him by three years.
 He attended high school at the Sethaburbampen School, Srinakharinwirot in Bachelor of Arts where he graduated after completing all the required coursework in just two years.
-He got married in a ceremony held in Japan in June 2013. and got divorced in 2016.
+He got married in a ceremony held in Japan in June 2013, and got divorced in 2016.